henryw374/tempo/README.md

 For Clojure(script) application users who need the smallest possible build size, or for library authors wishing to use cross-platform date-time capabilities, Tick's build size and installation requirements make it not ideal at present.

 It may be possible to implement Tick on the js/Temporal API, but it would be a huge amount of work to
 both:

-* fill in the parts of the java.time API missing from Temporal (bc Tick at present is sugar on top of the java.time API on both the JVM *and* Javascript)
+* fill in all the parts of the java.time API missing from Temporal (bc Tick at present is sugar on top of the java.time API on both the JVM *and* Javascript)
-* add enough testing to feel comfortable that the Clojure and Clojurescript APIs had parity.
+* add enough testing to feel comfortable that the Clojure and Clojurescript APIs had full parity.

-`Tempo` aims for a low-surprise/low-sugar API built using just the common parts of java.time and Temporal, so should suit both Clojure(Script) application builders who need a small cljs build size and library developers who need to include some date-time capability.
+`Tempo` aims for a low-surprise/low-sugar API built using just the common parts of `java.time` and `Temporal`, so should suit both Clojure(Script) application builders who need a small cljs build size and library developers who need to include some date-time capability.

 This means for example that custom formatting and parsing are not in this library, since there is no common functionality for that between java.time and js/Temporal.

-### Dev

-* start figwheel from compilation.clj and visit http://localhost:9503 to run tests

-### Work in progress todo list

-add temporal as submodule and use to dev/test via node git@github.com:tc39/proposal-temporal.git
-   ("node --experimental-modules --no-warnings --icu-data-dir node_modules/full-icu -r ./lib/init.js")

-api todo - see todos in tempo.cljc

-## About

-* Zero dependency => platform APIs only
-* Use java.time on jvm and Temporal on js runtime
-* platform friendly - full DCE for cljs, reflection free on jvm
-* small feature set - aim for 80% of everyday use cases.
-* totally ignore non-ISO8601 calendars.
+It is expected that in future, a version of Tick could be built on top of `tempo` - probably as a separate Tick-lite dependency.

+### Having said all that...

+tl;dr this is something of a thought experiment at the moment for what I would look for in a core Clojure(Script) time library.
+A zero-dependency, cross-platform API was my ideal when I first started on the 'cross-platform time-API' path in early 2017 - so this API feels like some kind of end-state.

 ## Usage

+;todo - show graph of entities
+; distinguish temporal-amounts and temporals
+;todo - explain no OffsetDateTime, Month, Year, DayOfWeek

 ### Setup

-get from clojars etc

 ```clojure
 (ns my.cljc.namespace